What Is a No-Fault State?

-When an accident happens in many states, the responsibility for paying for bodily injury and property damage falls to the insurance of the person who is at fault.
+In many states when an accident happens, the responsibility for paying for bodily injury and property damage falls to the insurance of the person who is at fault.
 Some states, however, do not follow this model, instead placing the burden on each driver’s insurance to cover their own losses.

 It’s important to know how the no-fault system works if you plan on moving to or plan on spending time in a no-fault state.
 A no-fault state also requires drivers to carry Personal Injury Protection (PIP) coverage as a part of their normal coverage.